 Liabilities include anything you have to pay on a monthly basis, including both revolving and installment accounts, which show up on your credit report.

 Installment accounts include things like mortgages, student loans, and car leases and loans, which have fixed terms and require regular equal payments.
 Essentially, you owe a set amount of money each month and have a predetermined amount of time to pay it back.

 An example would be a car lease that has terms of 3 years at $200 per month.
 Each month you pay $200 and you must pay off the entire balance by the end of the 3 years.

 Revolving accounts, on the other hand, offer more flexibility.
 These include credit cards that allow you to pay a minimum monthly payment, which you can also keep a balance on.
 Though you may have a preset spending limit, your balance can vary month-to-month, and thus your minimum payment can change as well.

-You have the choice to pay the minimum payment, or a larger amount.
-You can even pay the entire balance off if you so desire.
-When calculating your revolving accounts, simply take the minimum payment due.
+You have the choice to make the minimum payment, or a larger amount.
+You can even pay the entire balance off if you so desire (you probably should!).
+When calculating your revolving accounts for a mortgage, simply take the minimum payment due.

 Get a Credit Report